Manolis Glezos: Post-war period

 The end of World War II was not the end of Glezos' plight.
 On 3 March 1948, in the midst of the Greek Civil War, he was put to trial for his political convictions and sentenced to death multiple times by the national government.
 His death penalties were reduced to a life sentence in 1950.
-Even though he was still imprisoned, Manolis Glezos was elected member of the Hellenic Parliament in 1951, under the flag of the United Democratic Left, also known as EDA (Ενιαία Δημοκρατική Αριστερά, ΕΔΑ).
+Even though he was still imprisoned, he was elected member of the Hellenic Parliament in 1951, under the flag of the United Democratic Left, also known as EDA (Ενιαία Δημοκρατική Αριστερά, ΕΔΑ).
 Upon his election, he went on a hunger strike demanding the release of his fellow EDA MPs that were imprisoned or exiled in the Greek islands.
-He ended his hunger strike upon the release of 7 MPs from their exile.
+He ended his hunger strike upon the release of seven MPs from their exile.
 He was released from prison on 16 July 1954.

 On 5 December 1958, he was arrested again and convicted of espionage, which was the common pretext for the persecution of the supporters of the left during the Cold War.
-The Soviet Union reacted circulating a postage stamp with Glezos, while the Greek government responded with a postage stamp depicting Imre Nagy.
+The Soviet Union issued a postage stamp depicting Glezos, to which the Greek government responded with a postage stamp depicting Imre Nagy.
 His release on 15 December 1962 was a result of the public outcry in Greece and abroad, including winning the Lenin Peace Prize.
 During his second term of post-war political imprisonment, Glezos was reelected MP with EDA in 1961.
-At the coup d'état of 21 April 1967, Glezos was arrested at 2 am, together with the rest of the political leaders.
+During the coup d'état of 21 April 1967, Glezos was arrested at 2 am, together with the rest of the political leaders.
 During the Regime of the Colonels, the military dictatorship led by George Papadopoulos, he was imprisoned and exiled until his release in 1971.

-Manolis Glezos' sentences, from the Second World War to the Greek Civil War and the Regime of the Colonels total 11 years and 4 months of imprisonment, and 4 years and 6 months of exile.
+Glezos' sentences, from the Second World War to the Greek Civil War and the Regime of the Colonels total 11 years and 4 months of imprisonment, and 4 years and 6 months of exile.